minvws/nl-covid19-notification-app-website/_questions/pl/21-waar-meld-ik-misbruik.md

 layout: content
 index: 1
 set: 4
-title: Where do I report abuse of the app?
+title: Where can I report misuse of the app?
 lang: pl
 contentLang: en
 categories: